adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

 Example 1
 ^^^^^^^^^^

 Define the time variables relevant to calibration.
 The complete hindcast record is from 1981-2017 and the forecast year is 2012.
-The range of years :math:`\tau_t` thus covers 1981-2012 excluding 2011:
+The range of years :math:`\tau_t`  to train the TAQM calibration method is thus 1981-2011.

 .. code-block:: python